ReLU Neural Networks of Polynomial Size for Exact Maximum Flow Computation: Introduction

+In this paper we explore another fundamental question within the research stream of exact representability: what are families of CPWL functions that can be represented with ReLU~NNs of polynomial size?
+In other words, using NNs as a model of computation operating on \emph{real} numbers (in contrast to Turing machines or Boolean circuits, which operate on binary encodings), which problems do have polynomial complexity in this model?

+Our motivation to study this model stems from a variety of different perspectives, including strongly polynomial time algorithms, arithmetic circuit complexity, parallel computation, and learning theory.
+We believe that classical combinatorial optimization problems are a natural example to study this model of computation because their algorithmic properties are well understood in each of these areas.

-If there are polynomial-size NNs to solve a certain problem, then there exists a strongly polynomial time algorithm for that problem, simply by executing the NN.
-However, the converse might be false.
-This is due to the fact that ReLU NNs only allow a very limited set of possible operations, namely affine combinations and maxima computations.
-In particular, any function computed by such NNs is continuous, making it impossible to realize instructions like a simple \textbf{if}-branching based on a comparison of real numbers.
-In fact, there are models of computation for which the use of branchings is exponentially powerful~\cite{jerrum1982some}.
+If there are polynomial-size NNs to solve a certain problem, and assuming that the weights of these NNs are computable in polynomial time, then there exists a strongly polynomial time algorithm for that problem, simply by executing the NN.\footnote{In circuit complexity language, such a family of neural networks with polynomial-time computable weights would be called a ``uniform'' family.
+To see that such a family provides a strongly polynomial-time algorithm in the bit model, observe that for any rational input the number of arithmetic operations is bounded by the size of the neural network and hence polynomial.
+Furthermore, the encoding size of all intermediate numbers in the computation is polynomial in the encoding size of the input because a ReLU network can only perform additions, scalar multiplications, and maxima computations.} However, the converse might be false.
+This is due to the fact that ReLU~NNs only allow a very limited set of possible operations, namely affine combinations and maxima computations.
+In particular, every function computed by such NNs is continuous, making it impossible to realize instructions like a simple \textbf{if}-branching based on a comparison of real numbers.
+In fact, there are related models of computation for which the use of branchings is exponentially powerful~\cite{jerrum1982some}.

-For some CO problems, classical algorithms do not involve conditional branchings and, thus, can easily be implemented as an NN.
+For some CO problems, classical algorithms do not involve comparison-based branchings and, thus, can easily be implemented as an NN.
 This is, for example, true for many dynamic programs.
 In these cases, the existence of efficient NNs follows immediately.
 We refer to Hertrich and Skutella~\cite{knapsackPaper} for some examples of this kind.
 In particular, polynomial-size NNs to compute the length of a shortest path in a network from given arc lengths are possible.